verespej/learn-to-program/README.md

 This is only the beginning, so I'd strongly encourage levaraging other freely available and easily accessible resources to learn more.

+Currently, these lessons have only been tested in Chrome.
+They may not work in other browsers.
+It's assumed throughout the lessons that you're using Chrome.